 Social engineering is a tactic that relies on manipulating people to reveal sensitive information or to perform certain actions.
 Tactics can include impersonation, pretexting, and baiting.
 Basically, it’s falling victim to con artists.
 Staff need to be aware of the threats and be able to identify these situations.
 This is particularly the case when dealing with people on the phone.

 Sadly, you sometimes do get a bad apple.
 Employees with access to your company’s sensitive information can intentionally steal sensitive data, leak confidential information, instal malware and just generally make a mess of things for you.
 To prevent insider threats, it’s important to have strict access controls in place and to regularly monitor employee activity – and recruit the right people in the first place.

 This includes unauthorised access to physical premises or equipment including theft, vandalism, or sabotage.
 To prevent physical security breaches, it’s important to have secure physical locations, such as locked doors and restricted access areas, and to use surveillance cameras, alarms and other security measures.

 This refers to breaches that occur through an external supplier or third-party that you rely on.
 The attacker can target these third parties and compromise their systems in order to gain access to the your sensitive data.
 To prevent supply chain attacks, it’s important to keep a check on the security protocols of your suppliers, as well as to have a robust incident response plan in place.

 Overall, it’s essential that you’re aware of the many different sources of threats facing your organisation.
 There’s possibly more than listed above, but hopefully this gives you a starting point.

 The ISO 27001 Information Security Management System is the ideal mechanism for enhancing information security in your organisation.
-To find out more about this internationally recognised best practice standard, get in touch with the Technical Sales Team at Alcumus ISOQAR.
+To find out more about this internationally recognised best practice standard, get in touch with the Team at ISOQAR.